 - Top with the last cake layer.

-- Frost the top and sides of cake with marscapone-whipped cream frosting.
+- Frost the top and sides of the cake with mascarpone-whipped cream frosting.

-- Refrigerate finished cake for 1-2 hours or longer, until ready to serve.
+- Refrigerate the finished cake for 1-2 hours or longer, until ready to serve.

 How about Nutella in between the layers with chocolate marshmallow butter cream cheese frosting?